Heapy/awesome-kotlin/.github/issue_template.md

 Please use issues only for submitting bugs, feature requests, etc.
-Use Pull Requests to submitting projects or links.
+Use https://kotlin.link/ for submitting projects or links.